Another look at statistical inference with machine learning-imputed data: Problem set-up

-$\bphi(\cdot)$ is a deterministic function that satisfies conditions C1-C4 in the Appendix.
-The simplest consistent estimator of $\bbeta^*$, which we denote by $\bbetahatlab$, uses only $\Lsc$ for estimation and is the solution to the estimating equation
+where $\bphi(\cdot)$ is a deterministic function that satisfies conditions C.1-C.7 in the Appendix.
+The Z-estimation framework is broad and encompasses maximum likelihood estimation, generalized estimating equations, and the generalized method of moments, among other common estimation approaches.}